 - Bring the beans just to a boil.
 Stir, cover with a lid, and remove from the heat.
 Let the beans sit in the hot water until the water has cooled to room temperature, about 30-45 minutes.

-- Drain the beans and repeat the process (starting with step 2), or follow the recipe below to cook the beans.
+- Drain the beans and repeat the process for an additional soak (starting with step 2) or follow the recipe below to cook the beans.

-Note: This is the method recommended by the USDA, but you should reduce the soak time for cannellini beans to just 30 minutes.
+Note: This is the method recommended by the USDA, but you should limit the soak time for cannellini beans to just 30 minutes.
 They tend to get soft very quickly.

-- Place your beans in a large stock pot or large bowl, add 1 tsp of salt, and cover with water 3” past the top of the beans.
+- Place your beans in a large stock pot or large bowl and cover with water 3” past the top of the beans.
 (If you have hard water, use distilled or purified water to cook beans.)

-- If you like seasoned beans, add 1 tsp of salt to the water.
+- If you like seasoned beans, add 1 teaspoon of salt to the water.

-For either method, it’s imperative that you drain the beans and not consume the cooking liquid.
-If you’re trying to conserve water, consider watering your plants or giving them to the dog.
+For either method, it’s imperative that you drain the beans and not consume the soaking liquid to avoid gassiness.
+If you’re trying to conserve water, consider using it to water your plants.

 I shared two methods for soaking beans above, but if you need a timer on how long to soak, you need about 45 minutes for the quick soak, and up to 12 hours for the long soak.